 How Nature’s Laws Apply To Business

-Business in a capitalistic, free market economy in a democratic political system can thrive and produce amazing goods and services because of the “invisible hand”, coined by Adam Smith, which states an individual’s self-interest causes them to work harder and be more creative and produce a better product at a lower cost so that they reap the increased profits.
+Business in a capitalistic, free market economy within a democratic political system can thrive and produce amazing goods and services because of the “invisible hand”, coined by Adam Smith, which states an individual’s self-interest causes them to work harder and be more creative and produce a better product at a lower cost so that they reap the increased profits.
 A modicum of greed really is good.
 Consumers benefit and the interests of society are advanced.

 Failure Stops The Misallocation of Resources